-With these constraints, will could not afford the 5-year payment.
-Left to his own devices, he would likely choose a long repayment term of 15 to 20 years and contribute the bare minimum to his retirement plan to get the full employer match.
+With these constraints, Will could not afford the 5-year payment.
+Left to his own devices, he would likely choose a long student loan repayment term of 15 to 20 years and contribute the bare minimum to his retirement plan to get the full employer match.
 What should Will do?

-Fix Your Spending Problem to Rock Both Debt Paydown and Retirement
+Fix Your Spending Problem to Rock Both Student Debt Payoff and Retirement

 Will is living like a rich attending doctor instead of the broke man that he is.
 Since he’s renting, I’d encourage him to downsize to a $2,000 monthly apartment and sell his family’s vehicles.
 In their place, I’d suggest buying two $5,000 cars with over 100,000 miles on them to ditch the car payments.